esamattis/multip/README.md

 # multip

-Tiny multi process manager for containers written in Rust.
+Tiny multi process init for containers written in Rust.
 For example if you want to run nginx and php-fpm in a single container.

-Kinda like [tini][] but for multiple processes.
+Like [tini][] but for multiple processes.
 This is also somewhat similar to [concurrently], [s6][], [GNU Parallel][parallel] or some of it's [alternatives][] but intentionally much less featured.
 Also no runtime is required as it is just a single binary in contrast to concurrently requiring